 - Feeling or being sick.
 Most women have only mild symptoms and feel better within 1 to 2 days without needing any medication. - Bleeding during or after the operation.
 You may need a blood transfusion or another operation. - Infection of the surgical site (wound).
 It is usually safe to shower after 2 days but you should check with the healthcare team.
 Let the healthcare team know if you get a high temperature, notice pus in your wound, or if your wound becomes red, sore or painful.
 An infection usually settles with antibiotics but you may need special dressings and your wound may take some time to heal.
 In some cases another operation might be needed.
 Do not take antibiotics unless you are told you need them. - Allergic reaction to the equipment, materials or medication.
 The healthcare team is trained to detect and treat any reactions that might happen.
-Let your gynaecologist know if you have any allergies or if you have reacted to any medication or tests in the past.

-- Blood clot in your leg (deep-vein thrombosis DVT).
+Let your healthcare team know if you have any allergies or if you have reacted to any medication or tests in the past. - Developing a hernia in the scar.
+This appears as a bulge or rupture called an incisional hernia.
+If this causes problems, you may need another operation. - Blood clot in your leg (deep-vein thrombosis

+DVT).
 This can cause pain, swelling or redness in your leg, or the veins near the surface of your leg to appear larger than normal.
 The healthcare team will assess your risk.
 They will encourage you to get out of bed soon after the operation and may give you injections, medication, or special stockings to wear.
 Let the healthcare team know straight away if you think you might have a DVT. - Blood clot in your lung (pulmonary embolus), if a blood clot moves through your bloodstream to your lungs.
 Let the healthcare team know straight away if you become short of breath, feel pain in your chest or upper back, or if you cough up blood.
-If you are at home, call an ambulance or go immediately to your nearest Emergency department. - Chest infection.
+If you are at home, call an ambulance or go immediately to your nearest Emergency department.

+• Chest infection.
 If you have the operation within 6 weeks of catching Covid-19, your risk of a chest infection is increased (see the 'Covid-19' section for more information).